 During refugee crises, UNHCR Canada provides emergency aid and disaster relief.

 When emergency aid is required, we send disaster relief supplies and deploy our highly trained staff anywhere in the world, at any given time.
 Often, our teams are managing multiple emergencies at the same time.
-Because of the commitment of dedicated donors, we can deploy within 48 hours of a large-scale emergency and jump-start relief and protection assistance for as many as 600,000 newly-displaced people.
+Because of the commitment of dedicated donors, we can deploy within 72 hours of a large-scale emergency and jump-start relief and protection assistance for as many as 600,000 newly displaced people.

 UNHCR staff are trained to work under intense pressure and in incredibly challenging conditions.
 Together with our partners, we ensure refugees have what they need to survive—shelter, medical care, food, water and special protection and care for vulnerable children and women, including prevention and response to sexual violence.

-from emergency standby rosters were deployed to emergencies in 2016
+269 trained staff from emergency standby rosters were deployed to emergencies in 2019

 Ensuring Refugee Survival Needs Are Promptly Met

 With little notice and no idea if or when they’ll be able to return home, families flee with few to no belongings.
 They often find refuge in harsh and unforgiving conditions.
 Their needs are immense, but with your help, we can provide families with essential life-saving support, whether they are uprooted for weeks, months or years.

 We provide refugees with shelter.
 This can mean setting up tented camps for tens of thousands of people, supplying materials for housing or providing cash assistance to refugees living in apartments in urban settings.
 We also supply the basics—like blankets to keep refugees warm, sleeping mats to keep them dry and other supplies like clothing, soap, kitchen sets, jerry cans, heaters, solar lamps and mosquito nets.